Join Our Board of Trustees

 Summer 2022 group photo of CFNE's board of trustees

-We are looking for people who:
+Currently, we are looking for people who:

-• Want to serve on a board
+• Have the desire and capacity to serve on a board

 • Believe in economic justice for all